Society for Evidence-Based Gender Medicine: Activities

+Advocacy and legislative activities

 SEGM funds systematic reviews, organizes academic events, and occasionally submits positions to courts and lawmakers.
-Yale University's Integrity Project estimated that 75% of SEGM's publications are letters to the editor and comments, as opposed to peer reviewed scientific articles.
+Yale University's Integrity Project estimated that 75% of SEGM's publications are letters to the editor and comments, as opposed to peer-reviewed scientific articles.
 SEGM frequently testifies in state legislatures in favor of anti-trans laws.

 South Dakota House Bill 1057, which was launched in 2020 to prohibit gender-affirming care for transgender youth, relied on a document created and distributed within a secret working group including multiple members of the American College of Pediatricians (ACPeds), representatives from other conservative groups, and founders of SEGM.
 SEGM members have repeatedly co-authored papers and letters to the editor with members of ACPeds.
 SEGM director Julia Mason tweeted that SEGM would not work with members of ACPeds and denied knowing ACPeds member Paul Hruz despite co-authoring papers and co-hosting symposia with him.
 ACPeds has explicitly promoted the work of SEGM; Quentin Van Meter encouraged audience members to work with SEGM at a conference held by "ex-gay" ministry First Stone Ministries.

 SEGM made a submission in defense of the state of Arizona's ban on Medicaid coverage for transgender healthcare.
 Lambda Legal and Cooley LLP filed an amicus brief opposing the ban on behalf of LGBT advocacy organizations such as PFLAG.
 The Pediatric Endocrine Society and the World Professional Association for Transgender Health also filed amicus briefs opposing the ban.
 SEGM members also contributed expert defense testimony to Florida's ban on medicaid for transgender healthcare.

 In March 2022, Julia Mason, a board member of SEGM who also works with Genspect, proposed Resolution 27 along with four other members of the American Academy of Pediatrics (AAP), stating the AAP should reconsider hormone therapy as a first line of treatment and called for an evidence review to update AAP's 2018 policy statement on gender affirmative care.
 The AAP said that the resolution mischaracterized its policy, which instead promotes "following a systematic, collaborative evaluation by clinicians and mental health professionals".
 The resolution was not passed.
 After the resolution's proposers said that the AAP changed procedures to block discussion of the resolution, the AAP said that their processes worked normally and that Resolution 27 did not pass because it received no co-sponsorship and the majority of AAP members did not agree with the resolution.
 The AAP stated the guidelines were already under review as part of a routine procedure and that "there is strong consensus among the most prominent medical organizations worldwide that evidence-based, gender-affirming care for transgender children and adolescents is medically necessary and appropriate".